TapanBhatnagar212/TapanBhatnagar212/README.md

 # 💫 About Me:
 Hi All!
 I'm currently working on making VPN leaks detection chrome extension. <br>I am a full stack engineer with the interest in networking and cloud virtualisation technologies like Docker and Kubernetes.

-- 👋 Hi, I’m @TapanBhatnagar212
+- 👋 Hi, I’m Tapan Bhatnagar.
-- 👀 I’m interested in ...
+- 👀 I’m interested in software and everything it can do.
+More specifically, cloud technologies.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Docker extension development and Vue.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Docker development.
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Email me at tapanb@vt.edu

 ## 🌐 Socials: